 If you have products or services to sell, whether physical or digital, your associated website is the perfect place to promote them.
 There are three ways you can get a store up and running on your website:

-- Sign up for website hosting that comes with built-in eCommerce, such as GoDaddy’s GoCentral Online Store.
+- Sign up for website hosting that comes with built-in ecommerce, such as GoDaddy’s Online Store Builder.
 In this case, the entire transaction will take place on your website.

 - Sign up with a service that will host the store for you.
 Users will most likely link to another site to complete the transaction, as the store won’t be hosted on your existing website.